-Noortje Marres is Associate professor and Research Director at the Centre for Interdisciplinary Methodologies at Warwick University and Visiting Professor at CWTS.
+Noortje Marres is Professor and Research Director at the Centre for Interdisciplinary Methodologies at Warwick University and Visiting Professor at CWTS.

 She received an MSc and MA in Sociology and Philosophy of Science and Technology from the University of Amsterdam (both cum laude), and conducted her doctoral research at that same university and at the Ecole des Mines (Paris) on issue-centred concepts of public involvement ("No issue, no public").
 She has also contributed to the development of digital methods for social research, in particular issue-network analysis (www.issuemapping.net).